-FTP_PASSWORD Specifies the file containing the password to use when migrating files to the remote system.
+FTP\PASSWORD Specifies the file containing the password to use when migrating files to the remote system.
 This file must be owned by root and be only accessible by root.

-FTP_PORT Specifies the port number of the FTP server on the remote system.
+FTP\PORT Specifies the port number of the FTP server on the

+remote system.
 The default value is the value configured for ftp in the services file.

-FTP_USER Specifies the user name to use when migrating files to the remote system.
-GUARANTEED_DELETES Specifies the number of child processes that are guaranteed to be available for processing delete requests.
-If CHILD_MAXIMUM is nonzero, its value must be greater than the sum of GUARANTEED_DELETES and GUARANTEED_GETS.
+FTP\USER Specifies the user name to use when migrating files to the remote system.

+GUARANTEED\DELETES Specifies the number of child processes that are guaranteed to be available for processing delete requests.
+If CHILD\MAXIMUM is nonzero, its value must be greater than the sum of GUARANTEED DELETES and guaranteed to be available for processing dmget(1) requests.
+If CHILD\MAXIMUM is nonzero, its value must be greater than the sum of GUARANTEED\DELETES and

+GUARANTEED GETS.
 The default is 1.

-GUARANTEED_GETS Specifies the number of child processes that are guaranteed to be available for processing dmget(1) requests.
-If CHILD_MAXIMUM is nonzero, its value must be greater than the sum of GUARANTEED_DELETES and GUARANTEED_GETS.
+GUARANTEED GETS Specifies the number of child processes that are from the DMF daemon.
+Legal values are:

+GUARANTEED\GETS.
 The default is 1.

-IMPORT_DELETE Specifies if the MSP should honor hard-delete requests from the DMF daemon.
-Legal values are: • on (or yes) • off (or no) This parameter applies only if IMPORT_ONLY is set to on.
-Set IMPORT_DELETE to on if you wish files to be deleted on the destination system when hard deletes are processed.
-IMPORT_ONLY Specifies that the MSP is used for importing only.
+IMPORT\DELETE Specifies if the MSP should honor hard-delete requests

+• on (or yes)

+• off (or no) (default)

+This parameter applies only if IMPORT\ONLY is set to on.
+Set IMPORT\DELETE to on if you wish files to be deleted on the destination system when hard deletes are processed.

+IMPORT\ONLY Specifies that the MSP is used for importing only.
 Set this parameter ON when the data is stored as a bit-for-bit copy of the file and needs to be available to DMF as part of a conversion.
 The MSP will not accept dmput(1) requests when this parameter is enabled.
 The MSP will, by default, ignore hard-delete requests when this parameter is enabled.

+MESSAGE LEVEL

+MVS\UNIT

+NAME FORMAT

-When the DMF daemon recalls a file from an IMPORT_ONLY MSP, it makes the file a regular file rather than a dual-state file, and it soft-deletes the MSP's copy of the file.
-MESSAGE_LEVEL Specifies the highest message level number that will be written to the MSP log.
+When the DMF daemon recalls a file from an IMPORT\ONLY MSP, it makes the file a regular file rather than a dual-state file, and it soft-deletes the MSP's copy of the file.

+Specifies the highest message level number that will be written to the MSP log.
 It must be an integer in the range 0-6; the higher the number, the more messages written to the log file.
 The default is 2.
-For more information on message levels, see "General Message Log File Format" on page 115.
-MVS_UNIT Defines the storage device type on an MVS system.
+For more information on message levels, see "General Message Log File Format" on page 137.

+Defines the storage device type on an MVS system.
 This must be specified when the destination is an MVS system.
 Valid values are 3330, 3350, 3380, and 3390.

-NAME_FORMAT Specifies the strings that form a template to creates names for files stored on remote machines in the STORE_DIRECTORY.
-For a list of possible strings, see Table 2-3.
-The default is %u/%b ( username/bfid ).
+Specifies the strings that form a template to creates names for files stored on remote machines in the STORE\DIRECTORY.
+For a list of possible strings, see Table 2-4.

+The default is %u/%b (username/bfid).
 This default works well if the remote machine runs an operating system based on UNIX.
 The default may not work at all if the remote machine runs an operating system that is not based on UNIX or if a given user has a large number of files.
 The date- and time-related strings allow sites with very large numbers of files to spread them over a large number of directories, to minimize subsequent access times.

 Using the %b specification will guarantee a unique filename.

-The NAME_FORMAT must include %b or %2, %3, %4 in some combination.
-The default size allotted to the NAME_FORMAT value in the daemon database base record is 34 bytes.
-This is large enough to accommodate the default for NAME_FORMAT if the user name is 8 or fewer characters (the %b value is always 24 characters).
-If you choose a set of strings that will evaluate to a field that is larger than 34 bytes, you may want to consider increasing the size of this record; see "Configuring Daemon Database Record Length" on page 33.
+The NAME\FORMAT must include %b or %2, %3, %4 in some combination.